Bend Fire & Rescue Careers and Volunteer Opportunities

 - Medical exam

-Interested in testing to be an Ambulance Operator?
+Interested in testing to be a Single-Role EMT?

 First, complete our interest card.
 The interest card allows us to notify you when we are testing for a position within our department.